explodecomputer/wits/gwas/README.md

 This practical is a quick refresher on how to perform GWAS.
 We are not starting at the beginning - the genotypes are already cleaned and imputed, and we have phenotypes, principal components and other covariates ready to use.
 Population outliers have already been removed also.

+## A note about Plink2

+Most of the data manipulation and some of the analysis will be run using [plink2](https://www.cog-genomics.org/plink2/).
+It is currently in beta (technically still `plink1.90`), but for most functions is stable and is extremely fast compared to the [original plink](http://pngu.mgh.harvard.edu/~purcell/plink/).

 ## Data

 Some things to consider before starting the analysis: